 Why Patrick Kavanagh instead of W.B.
 Yeats?
 Well, I think I prefer Kavanagh over Yeats in the world of Irish poets in the same way that I prefer Lorenz Hart over Oscar Hammerstein II in the world of lyricists for Richard Rodgers.
 Hart’s lyrics have slightly rougher edges, being sprinkled with irreverence, insouciance and unpredictability.
 Hammerstein’s words by comparison are how I think of Yeats’ poetry: rather more formal and grand.
 (Still good, mind you.)

-Of-course, you can take such comparisons too far, and I have no doubt that I already have.
+Of-course, you can take such comparisons too far, and no doubt I already have.

 Some might not think that Van Morrison should be in the running as a favorite Irish singer, given his global stature, plus the fact that he grew up a non-Catholic in Belfast (Northern Ireland, UK), and also considering that his chief musical influences have been black Americans.
 But all of that is of no account to me.